-Both vases are build by hand out of stoneware clay.
+Both vases are built by hand out of stoneware clay.
 The shape might refer to ancient greek architecture and its most distinctive, load-bearing element - the pillars.
-Erebus made of black clay is partly covered in vulcanic black glaze, Hemera wears the color of aegean deep blue sea.
+Erebus made of black clay is partly covered in vulcanic black glaze, Hemera wears the color of Aegean deep blue sea.

 Erebus Ø - 2Ocm; ↨ - 40cm